username123422/BI-Project/README.md

 ##normalized_counts_ribo
 ##experiment_data

-##Trying to create a dataset with just the experiments from the HeLa cell line
+##Trying to create a dataset with just the experiments from the HeLa cell line (from the data set with the experiments and cell lines)

 heLa_experiments <- unique(experiment_data$experiment_alias[experiment_data$cell_line == "HeLa"])